 After the time is up, everyone should close their books and practice recalling information from the section that they just read in pairs or groups.
 Students can practice summarizing and picking out specific details.
 Also, they can help each other remember without looking at the text.

 Lead feedback and ask a few students what they can remember in front of the whole class.
 Help out or elicit any significant information that they missed.

 Next, students can do the same thing with the remaining sections of the article.
 Continue the process and complete the remainder of the article.

 Lastly, put the students into discussion groups.
 Do some critical thinking questions relating to the whole article.
 They could discuss the main ideas of the text, make inferences, suggestions, and predictions about the topic.

 Remember, lead feedback on the discussions and make any corrections that interfere with meaning or general ideas about the article’s content.
 Additionally, you could review vocabulary from the text as well if there is time.

 After completion, you could have a post-discussion about the article’s topic.
 Help with questions, vocabulary, and review any difficulties that the class had with the article.

-You could also try the Pass the Marker Game to get students out of their seats to review the vocabulary from the text.
+You could also try the Pass the Marker ESL Game or to get students out of their seats to review the vocabulary from the text.
 For younger learners, the classic Simon Says ESL Game is fun for reviewing words as well.